 Those are Pujols' only hits in the Series so far, with Texas often pitching around him or simply issuing intentional walks.
-Yet if the Cardinals win the championship, chances are his pulverizing performance will be featured in the highlights for years to come.
+Yet if the Cardinals win the championship, chances are his pulverizing performance will be the featured shots in replays.

-Not everyone gets the opportunity.
+Not everyone gets to savor the big stage.
 Ted Williams slumped in his lone World Series, fellow Hall of Famer Ernie Banks never got close.

 Nolan Ryan made 773 starts over 27 seasons, yet his total Series time amounted to a relief appearance of 2 1-3 innings for the champion 1969 Mets.
 The Rangers president and part-owner understands the October glare.